ali-john/ali-john/README.md

 ## Hi there I'm Ali John 👋

- *🔭 I'm currently working as Intern Software engineer.
+ *🔭 I'm currently looking for role as Software engineer.
- *🧮 I'm working as a mathematician at PhotoMath.
+ *🧮 I'm interested in Computer Vision.
- *🌱 I’m currently learning competitive coding and flutter.
+ *🌱 I’m currently working on lungs segmentation and diseases detection using machine learning.
  *👯 I’m looking to collaborate with other developers.
- *💬 Ask me about coding and data structures.
+ *💬 Ask me about coding(python, c#, c++), databases, image processing and mathematics.
  *📣 Love to teach coding and tech stuff.

  ---